Vaso-occlusive crises in patients with sickle cell disease.

 Lab Test Considerations:

-May interfere with automated platelet counts (platelet clumping), in particular when blood samples are collected in tubes containing ethylenediaminetetraacetic acid (EDTA).
-Run blood samples within 4 hrs of blood collection or collect blood samples in tubes containing citrate.
+May interfere with automated platelet counts (platelet clumping), in particular when blood samples are collected in tubes containing ethylenediaminetetraacetic acid.
+Run blood samples within 4 hr of blood collection or collect blood samples in tubes containing citrate.
 When needed, estimate platelet count via peripheral blood smear.

 - Intermittent Infusion: Obtain number of vials needed; one vial for every 10 mL crizanlizumab.
 Allow vials to reach room temperature for up to 4 hr before preparing.
 Solution is clear to opalescent, colorless, or may have a slightly brownish-yellow tint; do not use solutions with particulate matter.
-Dilution: Dilute in 0.9% NaCl or D5W to a total volume of 100 mL in an infusion bag of either polyvinyl chloride (PVC), polyethylene (PE), or polypropylene (PP) by withdrawing the volume to be added.
+Dilution: Dilute in 0.9% NaCl or D5W to a total volume of 100 mL in an infusion bag of either polyvinyl chloride, polyethylene, or polypropylene by withdrawing the volume to be added.
 Gently invert to mix; do not shake.
 Solution is stable for up to 4.5 hr at room temperature, including infusion time and up to 24 hr if refrigerated and protected from light.

 - Rate: Infuse over 30 min through a sterile, nonpyrogenic 0.2 micron inline filter.
 Flush the line with at least 25 mL of 0.9% NaCl or D5W following infusion.